kinow/autosubmit/docs/source/usage/run_modes/wrappers.rst

     CHECK_TIME_WRAPPER = # OPTIONAL.
 Time in seconds, overrides SAFETYSLEEPTIME
     POLICY = flexible # OPTIONAL, Wrapper policy, mixed, flexible, strict QUEUE = bsc_es # If not specified, queue will be the same of the first SECTION specified on JOBS_IN_WRAPPER
+    #EXPORT = Allows to run an env script or load some modules before running this wrapper. # If not specified, export value will be the same of the first SECTION specified on JOBS_IN_WRAPPER

 In `platforms_cxxx.conf`: